-When unpacking the machine the following components are included for the initial assembly Fig.4.1:
+When unpacking the machine, in addition to the bandsaw itself, the following components are included for the initial assembly Fig.4.1:

-- 1. 2 x Nuts and 1 x small crank handle
+- 1.2 x Nuts and small crank handle

-- 2. Rise & fall hand wheel
+- 2. Rise & fall hand wheel and crank handle

 - 3. Blade tensioning knob